micronjs/micronjs/docs/reference/animation/animclip.md

 An AnimClip is a single animation: a collection of keyframes.
 This keyframes are just duration values wrapping something that happens to objects: can be done using easing or not.
-Can be a valur of a property, or a callback to function.
+Can be a value of a property, or a callback to function.
 A single animation clip can contain the data for a single animation, ie. "walking", "dying", etc.

 Note that the actor defined here is always an string (an id, a name) to make the animclips